Learning how to learn: Mental models

 Suggested price

-Learning how to learn: Mental models
+Learning how to learn: mental models

 About the Book

 Learning is perhaps one of the key points of existence.
 We learn so that we can have new or different experiences.
 Being able to learn means we can do new things or do old things in novel ways.
-This ability underlies the ability to solve problems.
+This ability to learn underlies the ability to solve problems.
 It also underlies the ability to create meaningfully.

 Mental models, or more simply models, are what we create when we learn.
-Whether we are learning something that is outside of ourselves, some system we have to run, build, sell, install, fix or upgrade or where it is something that directly involves ourselves, mental models are the result of that learning.
+Whether we are learning something that is outside of ourselves, some system we have to run, build, sell, install, fix or upgrade or whether it is something that directly involves ourselves, mental models are the result of that learning.

 A key to effective learning, to understanding, is building these models from two points of view.
 So that learning is efficient and non-frustrating we can break what we are learning into clearly defined elements and focus on small groups of these in relative isolation.